Intermittent percolation and the scale-free distribution of vegetation clusters: Individual-snapshot properties of the temporally heterogeneous model

-We now compare the obtained exponents $\tau$ of the snapshots distributions $P(s)$ with available empirical data \cite{Scanlon2007,Kefi2007}.
-In particular, the black dots of Fig. \ref{Empirical} correspond to empirical data for different vegetation-cover densities.
-Remarkably, field data are clearly compatible with our model results (for large enough environmental variability $\sigma=0.25$) and within one standard deviation (p-value $p=0.04<0.05$ of Pearson's $\chi^2$ statistics).
+Finally, we can compare the obtained averaged exponents $\overline{\tau}$ with available empirical data \cite{Scanlon2007,Kefi2007}.
+In particular, the black dots of Figure \ref{Empirical} correspond to empirical data for different vegetation-cover densities.
+Remarkably, field data are roughly compatible with the model results (for $\sigma=0.25$) within one standard deviation (p-value $p=0.04<0.05$ of Pearson's $\chi^2$ statistics).
+Of course, this can be just a coincidence, as we have no information on what the empirical value of $\sigma$ would be for the different actual data, nor it needs to be same for all of them.
+Still, we find it noteworthy that the overall dependency on vegetation density is reproduced by the present simple model.

-In the light of these results, we can conclude that a very simple model of vegetation dynamics --when equipped with temporal environmental variability as a key ingredient-- is able to produce highly structured (vegetation) configurations which can be well fitted by power laws in a rather robust though non-universal way.
-Furthermore, and rather remarkably, the model also shows exponents that change with the cover density, having values compatible with those found in empirical communities.